sawickiap/WinFontRender/README.md

 This library provides solution to this problem by implementing a `CFont` class, which does two things:

-1. It renders characters of the font to a texture, nicely packed.
+1. It renders characters of the font to a texture, tightly packed.

    ![Font texture](README_files/FontTexture.png "Font texture")